Jaseci-Labs/jaseci/support/jac-lang.org/docs/spec.md

 The specification begins with a discussion of the general structure of a Jac module and an overview of code organization principles.
 This section will provide a broad understanding of how Jac programs are structured and organized.

-Following the introduction, the document is divided into three main parts: The Blue Pill, The Purple Pill, and The Red Pill specifications.
+Following the overview, the document is further divided into three main parts: The Blue Pill, The Purple Pill, and The Red Pill specifications.

 ```mermaid
 graph TB